-A Revocable Living Trust is similar to a will in that it will organize and dictate who your assets will be distributed according to your wishes at death.
+A Revocable Living Trust is similar to a will in that it will organize and dictate who your assets will be distributed according to your wishes at death and can help prevent the Probate process after death.
 However, a Revocable Living Trust is a private disposition of your assets that does need to be submitted to the Register of Wills to become effective.
 It does not replace a will, it will act similar to a will and distribute the property pursuant to your wishes.
 A Pour-Over Will is used in conjunction with a Revocable Living Trust to pour over any assets which have not been titled into the trust upon your death.

 During your life, the Revocable Living Trust will hold your assets.
 You maintain complete control over your assets, and you can remove, alter, and add to the trust during your lifetime.
 It can also be terminated at your wish as long as you continue to be competent at that time.

 One of the major benefits of having a Revocable Living Trust is allowing you to avoid probate.
 Upon death, a Will becomes Public where all distribution information can be accessed by the public.
 Anyone (including companies) will be able to see the names of your beneficiaries and how much they inherited.
 A Revocable Living Trust provides private distribution where the information will be publicly accessible.
 Also, A Revocable Living Trust allows you to nominate a Trustee to seamlessly manage your assets if you become incapacitated.

 The use of a Revocable Living Trust allows for your assets to be managed uninterrupted by incapacity.
 If you become incapacitated and your Revocable Living Trust is properly funded, a successor Trustee will be able to step in and manage all of your financial affairs for any items in the trust.
 Without planning, incapacity can result in the painful and expensive process of having a guardian appointed by the court.